Blood Orange Halves

 - 1/2 cup almond milk

-- 2. Pour the smoothie into a bowl and top with granola, coconut flakes, and fresh berries.
+- 2. Pour the smoothie into a bowl and top with chia seeds, granola, and a drizzle of almond butter.

 Blood Orange and Avocado Toast